debraysimon/tpxle-doc/docs/AbeewayRefGuide/geolocation-strategy-modes/geolocation-technology/readme.md

 -   4 If the bit 12 of the *config_flags* parameter is reset
 -   12 If the bit 12 of the *config_flags* parameter is set

 **In a multi technology geolocation**, WIFI scan results are only sent in the uplink if the number of BSSIDs are greater than or equals to 3.
-If there are less than 3 BSSIDs found, then this triggers a technology switch (move to GPS or LPGPS).
+If there are less than 3 BSSIDs found, then this triggers a technology switch (move to GPS or LPGPS depending on the value of *geoloc_sensor* or *geoloc_method*).

 :::tip Note
-A filtering system is applied when the WIFI finger printing is not used (bit 12 of the *config_flags* parameter reset).
+A filtering system is applied when the WIFI fingerprinting is not used (bit 12 of the *config_flags* parameter reset).
 Multicast and locally administrated BSSID are removed.
 A locally administered MAC address is an address generated by the WIFI access point.
-This MAC address is not guaranteed to be unique.
+This MAC address is not guaranteed to be unique for locally administered MAC address.
 Conversely, a public MAC address is a registered address against the IEEE and is unique around the world.
 Usually, a WIFI access point advertises both locally administered and public MAC addresses.
 A multicast address is usually used by the WIFI access point to send multicast IP packet (You can find more data about these BSSID [here](https://en.wikipedia.org/wiki/MAC_address))
 :::

 In the table below you can see the discarded BSSID: